Preventing Unintentional Weight Loss

 There is more to this topic than just the science.
 The decision to get a feeding tube may be influenced by personal choice, culture, religion, social and emotional value systems (11).
 And all should be respected.

-So, what should be done to address unintended weight loss if tube feedings aren’t pursued?
+So, what should be done to address unintentional weight loss if tube feedings aren’t pursued?

 Rather than feeding tubes, preferred interventions for providing nutrition for individuals with advanced dementia may be to provide education on tips to minimize distractions at meals, maximize caloric intake with high calorie foods, focusing on favorite foods that the patient wants to and will eat, and using verbal cuing.
 Focus should be on comfort and enjoyment of food.